ministryofjustice/moj-frontend/docs/style-guide.md

 The 24-hour clock should also be used for time input fields.

 The 24-hour clock is widely used in prisons.
-Research has shown that [using the 12-hour clock in prison may cause confusion (MoJ staff only)](https://trello.com/c/D57IWwVT).
+Research has shown that [using the 12-hour clock in prison may cause confusion (MOJ staff only)](https://trello.com/c/D57IWwVT).

 If your service is on DPS but is used by both prison and probation staff, it should still use the 24-hour clock.